OpenRaceAnalytics/ConnectedBatteryCharger/README.md

 # ConnectedBatteryCharger
-ESP32 Enabled Battery Charger - Ready to Interface with ORA System Credits to https://github.com/opensolarproject/OSPController for the interfacing with DPS5005!
+ESP32 Enabled Battery Charger - Ready to Interface with ORA System.

+Credits to https://github.com/opensolarproject/OSPController for the interfacing with DPS5005!

 # HW BOM